IliyanID/t25_Boat_Smarts/reports/sprint1.md

 ## Review

 #### Epics completed
-* We have completed the About Epic where we were able to create an team image and missino statement toghetor.
-We also completed our Bios as well as maintained our exisiting styling.
+* We have completed the About Epic where we were able to create a team image and mission statement together.
+We also completed our Bios as well as maintained our existing styling.
 * We have completed the Team Identification Epic where we had to choose a team name, update the project, and distribute work
 #### Epics not completed
 * We were able to complete all planned epics during this sprint